What is a BESS?

 How big is the proposed Oshtemo BESS?

-The NewEdge Power proposal was explained to the Oshtemo Township Planning Commission on August 14, 2025 to be a 5 acre, 216-260 MW+ facility.
-Oshtemo officials have not yet released details of the application. 👉 Follow the Oshtemo BESS updates →
+The NewEdge Power presented to the Oshtemo Township Planning Commission on August 14, 2025 to be a 5 acre, 216-260 MW+ facility.
+Additional project details from meeting were obtained via FOIA documents from Oshtemo Township . 👉 Follow the Oshtemo BESS updates →

 But Won’t a Nearby BESS lower my electricity bill?